 If hair shampoos available in the market disappoint you, it’s time you start making the one your hair needs.
 Ask how?
 I’ll tell you to step by step how you can DIY Herbal Shampoo for hair growth at home with readily available ingredients.

 Nowadays, people usually prefer natural-based products.
 They look for organic ingredients in every product they purchase.
 Even I do the same.
 But do we have any idea of how much ‘organic’ these superstore products are?
 I guess, answer to this would be no.

-Most of these products have labeled as organic, but the reality is quite the opposite.
-I have practically experienced this and this might be a common problem for all of us wanting to take good care of hair.
+Most of these products have been labeled as organic, but the reality is quite the opposite.
+I have practically experienced this, and this might be a common problem for all of us wanting to take good care of our hair.
 We have been using various products for years, and we don’t get satisfying results for months.

 Why should you try this recipe?

 Let’s talk about shampoos, which is one of the vital daily use of products.
 We have harmful chemicals like sulfates and parabens in almost all of the shampoos available out there.
-So, out of my bad experience, I have got the solution to this problem: DIY herbal shampoo for hair growth.
+So, out of my bad experience, I have solved this problem: DIY herbal shampoo for hair growth.
 Since it is homemade, it is inexpensive and can be prepared effortlessly.

 The basic ingredients used for this shampoo are ayurvedic medicinal plants:

 - 8-10 Shikakai sticks

 - 6 to 8 Reetha seeds (Indian soapberry)

 - 2 tablespoons of Amla (Indian gooseberry)